We want to increase the number of children who are well nourished. We are working towards this by:

 Yes!
 Thanks to food distribution and cash-for-work schemes, children are able to eat.
 But, with decreasing humanitarian budgets, we know that aid is not a long-term solution.
 For this reason, we are working with farmers and helping them to increase their harvests and as a result of their incomes through training and modern farming implements.

-- 1,460 farmers were trained in modern farming techniques and how to use technology
+- 4,996 farmers were trained in modern farming techniques and how to use technology to improve their agriculture output

 - 16,143 farmers received farming implements to support their production